-Agilysys InfoGenesis Flex is a mobility solution that offers full POS functionality on a Windows tablet.
-It provides a sleek, modern alternative to traditional POS installations and can be used as a slim fixed terminal or as a convertible simply by removing the tablet from its base.
+Agilysys InfoGenesis Flex is a mobility solution that offers full point-of-sale functionality on a Windows tablet.
+It provides a sleek, modern alternative to traditional point-of-sale installations and can be used as a slim fixed terminal or as a convertible simply by removing the tablet from its base.